B’NAI ABRAHAM MUSEUM & CULTURAL CENTER

 All Programs Free of Charge to the Public

-- Friday, June 8th, 7:00 PM
+- Friday, May 19th, 3:00 PM

-- Saturday, June 23rd, 3:00 PM
+- Saturday, June 8th, 7:00 PM

-- Saturday, July 14th, 7:00 PM
+- July 13th, 7:00 PM

-Northern Lights Festival Musicians – Veda Zuponcic
+Northern Lights Festival Musicians Under the Direction of Veda Zuponcic

-Founded fourteen years ago by concert pianist and Aurora native Veda Zuponcic, Northern Lights brings together award winning students and internationally known performers and teachers in a unique program that includes daily lessons, chamber music coaching, master classes and numerous performance opportunities.
+Founded fourteen years ago by concert pianist and Aurora native Veda Zuponcic, Northern Lights brings together award winning students, internationally known performers and teachers in a unique program that includes daily lessons, chamber music coaching, master classes and numerous performance opportunities.

 Northern Lights is fortunate to have access to an array of historic performance venues such as B’nai Abraham for its concerts and operas.
-By performing in these unique venues, Northern Lights is not only able to bring the highest level of classical music to Iron Range communities but to cele- brate and showcase the architectural gems found in Northeastern Minnesota.
+By performing in these unique venues, Northern Lights is not only able to bring the highest level of classical music to Iron Range communities but to celebrate and showcase the architectural gems found in Northeastern Minnesota.

 Under the direction of Frank Bucar and assistant director Mary Spehar White, “The Singing Slovenes” were formed in the multi-ethnic community of Gary-New Duluth in 1980.
-The mission of the Minnesota group is to preserve Slove- nian music and cultural heritage.
+The mission of the Minnesota group is to preserve Slovenian music and cultural heritage.
 Though the name of the troupe is indicative of the Slovenian heritage, the group boasts a wide and varied number of nationalities.
-The “Singing Slovenes” represent countries far and wide; Slo- venia, Croatia, Italy, Germany, Denmark, Poland, France, Norway, Finland, and Sweden.
+The “Singing Slovenes” represent countries far and wide; Slovenia, Croatia, Italy, Germany, Denmark, Poland, France, Norway, Finland, and Sweden.

 Sharing the joy of their musical heritage helps promote good fellowship and love of their neighbors through the use of their time and talents.
 Instrumental accompaniment for the troupe is provided with accordions, guitars, and drums.
 “The Singing Slovenes” promote fellowship through music and cultural education, sharing the Slovenian heritage and preserving it for current and future generations.

-- Saturday, September 29th, 3:00 PM
+- Saturday, September 28th, 3:00 PM

 Harbormasters with Steve Lapatka

-in the barbershop style.
+The Duluth-Superior Harbormasters Barbershop Chorus will present “Home on the Range”, an afternoon of barbershop harmony on Saturday, September 28th, 2019 at 3:00 P.M.
+The chorus and quartets will be singing four part harmony in the barbershop style.
 The chapter has been performing for a wide variety of events in the northeastern Minnesota area since 1953.
 There will be no admission charge, and a portion of the donations will be given to a worthy cause in the Virginia area.